Skip to content

 Can I dethatch my own lawn?

 Yes, for light thatch (under 1 inch).
 A dethatching rake works for small areas.
-A power rake or vertical mower rental ($60-$120/day) handles larger lawns.
-For thatch over 1 inch thick, a professional slit seeder or vertical mower passes are more effective.
-Heavy dethatching benefits from having someone available to overseed immediately after.
+A power rake rental ($60-$120/day) handles larger lawns.
+For thatch over 1 inch thick, professional equipment with adjustable blade depth is more effective and less likely to damage the turf.

 How do I know if my lawn has too much thatch?